 Long-term potentially limiting access to education and requiring on-going support, medicines or care while at school to help them to manage their condition and keep them well, including monitoring and intervention in emergency circumstances.
 It is important that parents feel confident that the school will provide effective support for their child's medical condition and that pupil's feel safe.
+Further information on specific medical conditions is available on Webshop.

 2.2 Some children with medical conditions may be considered disabled under the definition set out in the Equality Act 2010.
 Where this is the case governing bodies must comply with their duties under that Act.
-Some may also have special educational needs (SEN) and may have a statement or Education, Health and Care (EHC) plan which brings together health and social care needs, as well as their special educational provision.
-For children with SEN, this policy should be read in conjunction with the Special educational needs and disability (SEND)

-code of practice which explains the duties of local authorities, health bodies, schools and colleges to provide for those with special educational needs.
-For pupils who have medical conditions that require EHC plans, compliance with the SEND code of practice will ensure compliance with this policy in respect to those children.
+Some may also have special educational needs and/or disability (SEND) and may have a Education, Health and Care (EHC) plan which brings together health and social care needs, as well as their special educational provision.
+For children with SEND, this policy should be read in conjunction with the Special Educational Needs and Disability (SEND) code of practice (DfE January 2015) which explains the duties of local authorities, health bodies, schools and colleges to provide for those with special educational needs and disabilities.
+For pupils who have medical conditions and have EHC plans, compliance with the SEND code of practice will ensure compliance with this policy in respect to those children.